 What to Pack for a Great River Road Trip

-Here is a packing checklist of key items to bring along on your trip to ensure you have all the travel essentials.
+Here is a packing checklist of key items on your trip to ensure you have all the travel essentials.

 - Pack your camera at the top of this list because you will want to document all the incredible views.

-- Food is a must so include snacks, lunch, and dinner in your packing plan.
-Remember that some river towns are more rural with limited options for food or gas stations.
+- Food is necessary, so include snacks, lunch, and dinner in your packing plan.
+Remember that some river towns are more rural, with limited options for food or gas stations.
 Plan accordingly.

-- Bring sunscreen and sunglasses to keep you safe from the sun’s rays or driving glare when looking at your camera phone screen in front of your face for hours on end.
+- Bring sunscreen and sunglasses to keep you safe from the sun’s rays or driving glare when looking at your camera phone screen in front of your face for hours.

-- Be sure to pack water bottles, snacks, and a jacket as well because there is no telling how long you will be out exploring nature out your Great River Road journey.
+- Be sure to pack water bottles, snacks, and a jacket because there is no telling how long you will explore nature on your Great River Road journey.

 Great River Road Trip Map

-If you are headed on this journey along the Mighty Mississippi River from Minneapolis and want to follow our path, we’ve mapped out our designated route for you to enjoy and follow along as well.
+If you are headed on this journey along the Mighty Mississippi River from Minneapolis and want to follow our path, we’ve mapped out our designated route for you to enjoy and follow along.

-We knew we wanted a combination of those Great River Road Minnesota & Wisconsin river towns as well as historic sites and state parks.
+We wanted a combination of those Great River Road Minnesota & Wisconsin river towns, historic sites, and state parks.

 Difference Between Driving Along the Mississippi River & the Great River Road National Scenic Byway

-Okay, yes this national scenic byway does right along the Mississippi River.
+Okay, yes, this national scenic byway goes right along the Mississippi River.
 However, a lot of people don’t realize it.
-Despite that the river starts in Lake Itasca in Northern Minnesota, the scenic byway doesn’t start until the Twin Cities.
+Even though the river starts in Lake Itasca in Northern Minnesota, the scenic byway doesn’t start until the Twin Cities.